barnes-jacob/RustTClicker/README.md

 cargo tauri dev
 ```

-This launches the app in dev mode with hot reload.
+This launches the app in dev mode.

 ---